 It is officially summer, and many of you are probably planning outings on Lake Wylie or Lake Norman over the next few months.
-Before you head out on your boat, it is important to know and follow the rules and regulations for boating in North Carolina.
+Before you head out on your boat, it is important to know and follow the rules & regulations for boating in North Carolina.

 Boating safety goes beyond wearing a personal flotation device (lifejacket), and is important for any person going out on the lake this summer.